Kapendev/parin/README.md

 Parin includes a build script for the web in the [packages](packages/) folder.
 Building for the web also requires [Emscripten](https://emscripten.org/).
+By default, Parin's web builds use the BetterC flag, meaning only projects compatible with BetterC can be compiled.

 #### Running the script with DUB